-Abstract – This is the 1st part of a 5 part story on Mobile Financial Services and security on same.
-This part focuses on Mobile Money and the opportunities which come out of this service and those opportunities which got added under the Mobile Financial Services umbrella as an independent service.
+Abstract – This is the 2nd part 1st Chapter of a 5 Chapters story/book on Mobile Financial Services and security on same.
+1st Part is available on this link Mobile Money Basics Part-1.
+This part focuses on little more on Mobile Money basics and the opportunities which come out of this service and those opportunities which got added under the Mobile Financial Services umbrella as an independent service.
 Mobile Money, Mobile Payments, Mobile Banking and Mobile Commerce can be termed Mobile Financial Services.
 The magic word known as “Pay” has gone viral in today’s time and every day we have 1 or 2 new startup’s entering the payment industry, specifically into the Mobile Payment domain.
+Mobile phones can be used to deliver a range of banking services.
+Not from Banks, I am separating banking and banks.
+Banking services dont need banks any more.
+Transaction data can be used to develop customers’ credit histories to offer other top-up services.

 - In the initial days, mobile money was targeted for domestic remittance from cities to villages